-Combined with their revolutionary Pro-Fit system, Cobra's new generation motosport seats now provide the PERFECT FIT for over 95% of all race drivers.
+Combined with their revolutionary Pro-Fit system, Cobra's new generation motorsport seats now provide the PERFECT FIT for over 95% of all race drivers.

-The legendary Sebring Pro and Evolution Pro seats are available in standard, GT width and 'Extra Tall' versions as standard, with a removable rigid base profile - meaning that side head restraints will always be in optimum position no matter what the size of the driver.
+The legendary Sebring Pro and Evolution Pro seats are available in standard and GT width and are now taller' as standard, with an optional removable rigid base profile - meaning that side head restraints will always be in optimum position no matter what the size of the driver.

 As the dust settles on another fantastic British Touring Car Championship season that has seen more race winners than ever before, there’s at least one consistent factor that links all of the champions in every category – they all use Cobra seats.